HeithemLejmi/DefensiveCoding/m3_method_input/README.md

 Example of good practices, to do this, is: "Guard Clause"
 ## Guard Clauses : Validating inputs:
-**Guard Clause** will helps us to ensure :
+**Guard Clause** will help us to ensure :
 - Fail Fast : if invalid input -> then throw an exception
-- Return Early  : if invalid input -> then return null or return false or exit the method by doing short `return;`
+- Return Early  : if invalid input -> then return false or exit the method by doing short `return;`
 - Alternative execution: if invalid input -> then execute a different method or print a user-friendly message of what went wrong

 *Detecting an issue early, is translated into a faster trouble-shouting later*